-Joel Embiid scores career-high 50 points, 76ers beat Bulls
+Embiid scores career-high 50 points to lead 76ers past Bulls

-PHILADELPHIA (AP) — All-Star Joel Embiid scored a career-high 50 points in the Philadelphia 76ers’ 112-105 victory over the Chicago Bulls on Friday night.
+Embiid scored a career-high 50 points to lead the Philadelphia 76ers to a 112-105 victory over the Chicago Bulls on Friday night.

-Embiid added 17 rebounds, five assists, four blocks and two steals in a dominating performance at both ends.
+Embiid added 17 rebounds, five assists, four blocks and two steals in a dominating performance at both ends of the court.

-Tobias Harris had 22 points and 12 rebounds for the Eastern Conference-leading 76ers.
-They played without Ben Simmons (illness) for the second straight gamem and clinched coaching duties for Doc Rivers at the All-Star Game.
+Tobias Harris had 22 points and 12 rebounds for the Eastern Conference-leading 76ers, who played without Ben Simmons (illness) for the second straight game and clinched coaching duties for Doc Rivers at the All-Star Game.

 Zach LaVine scored 30 points for the Bulls.